keeks-mtl/petiole/README.md

 - Abiltiy to undo a "like"
 - Afiliate links to plant shops so users can buy plants they've seen.
 - Share plant ability (share plant card through social media)
+- To check in realtime on register form if the username already exists.

 ## Technologies Used